-The purpose of the World Academy of Safety & Health (WASH) Pool Lifeguard Curriculum and Certification program is to provide the participant(s) with the confidence, content knowledge, and physical skills to recognize, respond, and recover in the event of an emergency in or around a swimming pool.
+The purpose of the World Academy of Safety & Health (WASH) Lifeguard Curriculum and Certification program is to provide the participant(s) with the confidence, content knowledge, and physical skills to recognize, respond, and recover in the event of an emergency in or around a swimming pool, aquatics facility, or non-tidal open water.

-This program offers the flexibility to be able to adapt the physical skills and/or the type of emergency response and care to the specific and/or special circumstances at a swimming pool aquatic facility.
+This program offers the flexibility to be able to adapt the physical skills and/or the type of emergency response and care to the specific and/or special circumstances at an aquatic facility.